 raster mask

-Reprocessing takes place with the chosen blend mode and an opacity based on a mask that was generated by an active module earlier in the pixelpipe.
+Reprocessing takes place with the chosen blend mode and an opacity based on a mask that was generated by another module earlier in the pixelpipe.

 blending options